NiallW96/Stock-Portfilio_API/README.md

 # Stock-Portfilio_API
-This is an api created for a techincal exercise for WiPro.
+This is an api created for a techincal exercise.

 This api can be tested by simply running as a normal java program, i.e. compile and the run.
 The api has the capability for add/deleting and updating stocks to a portfolio.